-What happens when we have doubts that go beyond the daily flow of our lives or even the choices that are under our control?
+What happens when we face doubts that go beyond the daily flow of our lives or even the choices within our control?

-At some point in our lives, we can find ourselves with doubts about issues that go beyond our most mundane lives.
-Among those recognized as the most common are the existential questions regarding freedom and associated responsibility, death, isolation, and the lack of meaning in life.
+At some point, we may find ourselves grappling with questions that transcend our everyday existence.
+Among the most common are existential concerns about freedom and the responsibilities it entails, death, isolation, and the lack of meaning in life.

-This approach involves learning to grow and embrace our own lives and exist in them with wonder and curiosity.
-Developing the ability to view life with curiosity and compassion can help us see life’s experience as a journey rather than a test, and it can also help eradicate the fear associated with death.
+This approach encourages learning to grow and embrace life with wonder and curiosity.
+Developing the ability to approach life with curiosity and compassion allows us to see our experiences as a journey rather than a test.
+It also helps to diminish the fear associated with death by fostering a sense of acceptance and presence.

 A journey of a thousand miles begins with a single step